JZiegener/JZiegener/README.md

-Hi, I’m Jeff and this is where I put code
+Hi, I’m Jeff, a software developer currently investigating the world of Cloud Native Technologies.
+More specificially focusing in on OpenTelemetry, Go, Linux, Docker, and virtualization.